-Just to begin I will just briefly go into each of the devices and the main features of them.
+Just to begin, I will briefly go into each of the devices and the main features of them.
 We will then take a look at how easy it is to get started, difference in software & hardware and the type of projects there are around for each device.

-The Raspberry Pi is a small credit card sized computer that is able to run a range of Linux distributions.
-The board is developed by the Raspberry Pi foundation and then licensed through several manufacturing agreements.
+The Raspberry Pi is a small credit card sized computer that can run a range of Linux distributions.
+The Raspberry Pi foundation develops the board which is then licensed through several manufacturing agreements.

-It features GPIO pins, 4 USB ports, Ethernet, HDMI, audio out and a few other hardware slots you can connect devices to.
+It features GPIO pins, four USB ports, Ethernet, HDMI, audio out and a few other hardware slots that you can use to connect external devices to the board.
 We will go more into this in a bit.

 The Beaglebone black like the Raspberry Pi is roughly about the size of a credit card.
 The board is developed by beagleboard.org foundation a non-profit corporation based in the US.

-This board features a large range of GPIO pins, 1 USB port and a HDMI port.
+This board features a large range of GPIO pins, one USB port, and an HDMI port.
 We will go into more about the hardware in the section.

-This board like the Pi requires an operating system in order to function.
-However this board is shipped with an operating system already pre-installed on its internal memory.
-Making it a little easier to setup over the Pi.
+This board like the Pi requires an operating system to function.
+However, this board is shipped with an operating system already pre-installed on its internal memory.
+Making it a little easier to set up over the Pi.

 We will go a bit more into a lot of what all of this means straight after the chart.